Spectral Curve of the Halphen Operator: Introduction

-Lam\'e, Halphen and other finite-gap operators with elliptic coefficient have been extensively studied by Picard\cite{Pi}, Hermite and by many others, please see for instance \cite{WW}--\cite{GV} and references therein.
+in the {\it equianharmonic} case, i.e., $g_2=0$, where $g\ne 2\,\mbox{mod(3)}$.
+Lam\'e, Halphen and other operators with elliptic coefficients have been extensively studied by Picard \cite{Pi}, Hermite and by many others, please see for instance \cite{WW}--\cite{GV} and references therein.

 The Lam\'e operator commutes with an operator of order $2g+1$, the spectral curve is a hyperelliptic curve of genus $g$.
-Grosset and Veselov \cite{GV} showed that coefficients of the equation could be expressed through Bernoulli elliptic polynomials.
+Grosset and Veselov \cite{GV} showed that coefficients of the spectral curve equation could be expressed through the elliptic Bernoulli polynomials.

-The Halphen operator commutes with an operator of order $3r+1+\epsilon$ for $\epsilon=0$ or $1$ and the spectral curve is a trigonal curve of genus $g=3r+\epsilon$ given by \beq w^3=H_g(z)w+F_g(z),\nn \eeq where $\mbox{deg}(F_g(z))=g+1$ and $0\leq \mbox{deg}(H_g(z)\leq 2r+1$.
-This spectral curve for small $g$ was calculated in \cite{DGU1999,U,EEP}.
-In this paper, our main result is to obtain a recursive formula for the equation of the spectral curve of the Halphen operator for all possible $g$ in the equianharmonic case $i.e.$, $g_2=0$.
+When $g_2\ne 0$ and $g\geq 7$ there is no meromorphic solution $\psi$ to the fundamental system $L_3\psi=z\psi$, $z\in{\mathbb C}$ of the Halphen operator (see (\cite{U})).
+According to the Krichever construction \cite{K1}, eigenfunctions of rank one commuting operators are meromorphic functions for all values of the spectral parameter $z$.
+So, the Halphen operator commutes with an operator $L_n, n\ne 0\,\mbox{mod(3)}$ for $g\geq 7$ only if $g_2=0$.
+We thus restrict our study to the case $g_2=0$.
+The Halphen operator commutes with an operator of order $3r+1+\epsilon$ for $\epsilon=0$ or $1$ and the spectral curve is a trigonal curve of genus $g=3r+\epsilon$.
+This spectral curve for small $g$ was found in \cite{DGU1999}--\cite{EEP}.
+The main result of this paper is to find the spectral curve for all possible $g$ in the equianharmonic case.
 More precisely,